 Students relate service experience with community partners to learning objectives using structured reflection and learning activities, typically within a credit-bearing academic course.
 Students are placed in selected service sites where they serve the mission of the organization while applying and extending their knowledge and skills.
 Examples of service learning include internships, practica and field experiences.

 The Office of Community-Based Learning coordinates all Washington and Lee community engagement activities institution-wide.
 Resources are available for students, faculty, staff and community partners.

 Community-Based Learning inspires action by integrating academic study with civic engagement.
 By learning in, with and about communities, students develop critical intellectual and civic virtues consistent with the Washington and Lee University mission.
 Faculty, staff, students and community participants collaborate to create reciprocal, mutually beneficial partnerships.
 Students engage in coursework, research, internships or co-curricular activities with community participants.
 CBL opportunities are possible in all academic disciplines.

 A team of faculty, community partners, and administrators invested in CBL came together to collaboratively articulate W&L's community-based learning standards in 2019.
 Taken together, these elements encompass all of the essential elements of CBL at W&L. Click here to view the resulting course standards packet.

 Community-Based Learning (CBL) Course Designation

 This designation is the result of a two-year process toward creating a campus-wide, cohesive vision for community-based learning at W&L. A cohort of thirteen faculty, community partners, and administrators co-created the elements for designation based upon nationally recognized best practices and the practices of our peer institutions.
 If you are interested in seeking designation, please consult with the Office of Community-Based Learning.
-Apply now for designation of Winter/Spring 2020 courses.
+Apply now for designation of Spring 2020 courses (and beyond).